Acute oil spills can cause damage to fish, marine mammals, seabirds and the shoreline.

 All acute oil spills from installations on the continental shelf are reported to the Coastal Administration, and the causes are investigated.

 The operators are responsible for handeling acute pollution resulting from their own activities, and must maintain an appropriate level of emergency preparedness and response.
 The Norwegian Clean Seas Association for Operating Companies (NOFO), which is owned by a number of companies that are licensees on the Norwegian shelf, has also established regional plans to reinforce ocean-going, coastal and shoreline preparedness.

 NOFO administers and maintains preparedness and response resources including personnel, equipment and vessels.
 NOFO has five bases along the coast, situated at Stavanger, Mongstad, Kristiansund, Træna/Sandnessjøen and Hammerfest.
 In addition, NOFO equipment is permanently deployed on some fields.
-NOFO has a total of 25 offshore recovery systems and conducts joint exercises every year.
+NOFO has a total of 25 offshore recovery systems, that is to say seagoing systems with oil lenses and – spillers, and conducts joint exercises every year.